davidsule/Obsidian_main/Data_Visualization/Data_Viz_readings.md

 5.  **Information visualization: perception for design**,  Ware, C. 2012.
 Waltham, MA - *Human perception*
 6. **Show Me the Numbers: Designing Tables and Graphs to Enlighten**, Stephen Few (2nd edition, 2012)
 7. **The elements of graphing data**, Cleveland, *About the hierarchy of elementary perceptual tasks, I'm not sure if this is a good reading about practical stuff?*
+8. David Mccandless's books and projects (not to teach you but to inspire - beautiful visualizations of fascinating things)